ecohydro/RidgeToReef/README.md

 # RidgeToReef

-Jupyter notebooks for a binder demo in the Ridge to Reef program, August 2018
+Jupyter notebooks for a binder-based module as part of the the Ridge to Reef program, August 2018

 Authors: Kelly Caylor (caylor@ucsb.edu) and Natasha Krell (nkrell@ucsb.edu)